aboutcode-org/aboutcode/docs/source/scancode-toolkit/rst_snippets/basic_options.rst

           Do not return license matches with scores lower than this score.
           A number between 0 and 100.
 [Default: 0]
-          Here, a bigger number means a better match, i.e. setting a higher license score translates to a higher threshold (with equal or less number of matches).
+          Here, a bigger number means a better match, i.e. Setting a higher license score translates to a higher threshold (with equal or less number of matches).

           Sub-Option of - ``--license``

 --license-text

-          Include the matched text for the detected licenses with the output report.
+          Include the matched text for the detected licenses in the output report.

           Sub-Option of - ``--license``